 I lived in Edmonton, Alberta, Canada for two years while working towards my MSc in astrophysics at the University of Alberta, and I defended in August 2013.
 My thesis, “Understanding Parameter Degeneracies in Neutron Star X-ray Light Curves”, involved simulating neutron star thermonuclear X-ray burst oscillations and fitting the pulse profiles with an evolutionary optimization algorithm.
 My thesis available here and the paper that came out of this work is available here.

-While in Edmonton I was a part of the Assiniboia Community Housing Co-operative, a progressive housing co-operative that strives for social and environmental awareness and activism in the context of community living.
+While in Edmonton I was a part of the Assiniboia Community Housing Co-operative, a progressive housing co-operative that strives for social and environmental activism in the context of community living.
 Members have been working on an archive of the co-op’s rich history, which you can read here.

 I did my undergrad at Bard College, a small liberal arts school in upstate New York, where I majored in physics and unofficially minored in mathematics.
 In my senior year I completed an undergraduate thesis in general relativity (titled “A Mathematical Exploration of Low-Dimensional Black Holes”, available here) and received a Bachelor of Arts in May 2011.

 At Bard I was also involved in theater and choir.
 I was in Stephen Sondheim’s Assassins, two opera choruses (David Bruce’s A Bird In Your Ear and Maurice Ravel’s L’Enfant et les sortileges), an opera workshop piece, two 24-hour theater festivals, and a staged cantata.
 I also sang in the Chamber Singers for 4 semesters.